tophat2d/tophat/README.md

   - libGL headers
   - libX11 headers for linux build

-...
+!!!
+Make sure that you cloned this repository with the `--recursive` flag !!!
+In case you didn't, run this: `git submodule init && git submodule update`

+Tip: run make with `-j$(nproc)` for parallel compiling.

-- `make deps` - downloads all submodules and libraries and builds umka
+- `make` - builds tophat
-- `make run` - to build without optimizations and embedding + run
+- `make run` - builds tophat and runs it
-- `make install` - build and install, so you can test on existing projects
-- `make build` - release build
-- `make wbuild` - build for windows
-- `make package` - creates a package, that can be installed using linux shell tool
-- `make win-package` - same as above, but is makes a windows package

 ## todo

-- tranparency on images
+- transparency on images
 - navigation on tilemaps
 - `move_and_slide`-like function
 - convert backend to reals and allow for pixel imperfect movement